Published in Criminal Law on October 20, 2021.

 - Class A misdemeanor charges are the most serious of misdemeanor charges in Indiana.
 A conviction is punishable by up to one year in jail and a maximum fine of $5,000 (Indiana Code 35-50-3-2).

-In addition to possible jail time and fines, a convicted person will suffer other life-long punishments that stem from simply having a criminal conviction on their record.
-An experienced Indiana attorney that you trust can make a world of difference in the outcome of your case.
+An experienced Indiana criminal defense attorney that you trust can make a world of difference in the outcome of your case.

 A private attorney who specializes in criminal law has experience in handling cases like yours and understands what type of evidence is necessary to help your case and rebut whatever arguments the prosecutor presents.